 School Lane Garden

-The School Lane Garden evolved about 8 years ago, from the interest the primary school children showed in the school flower garden, established many years before.
+The School Lane Garden evolved in 2012, from the interest the primary school children showed in the school flower garden, established many years before.
 They then wanted to grow vegetables and especially tomatoes.
 The plot of land beside the rear playground was full of weeds and rubbish.
 After 2 years of negotiating with the owners, we were allowed to work on the plot, the only condition being that if planning permission was ever granted for the site, the owners would ask us to move out.
 This seemed a reasonable deal for getting the plot without any other burdens.
 It must be understood that we are not the owners but are just being allowed to use the ground for the benefit of the community and especially the school.

 Initially, the site was cleared and rotavated, allowing us to get in and make a start.
 Over the years we cleared sections at a time so as not to give us too much work.
 The addition of the garden shed, courtesy of a previous head teacher, was a very welcome addition and made a huge difference to the efficiency of working in the garden.
 We noted the way the children used the area and gradually put in paths where they naturally wanted to run from one section to another.